If Alphonso Davies had a collection of journals, they would make for a fascinating read.

 "He's got a good head on his shoulders," commented Lenarduzzi.
 "Very early in his life, being a good person was obviously very important to him and his family, and you could see that they didn't just talk about it, they implemented it.
 That's refreshing, because in this age of the Millennial, that doesn't happen a lot.
 It almost seems like it's a movie right now, and we're at the start of the movie with his family and life background, how he got to us - but there's still a lot more of the story to be written."

-Davies will wrap up his MLS chapter in the autumn, before officially joining Bayern on a five-year deal in January 2019.
+Having wrapped up his MLS chapter on 28 October 2018, Davies will officially join Bayern on a five-year deal in January 2019.
 History suggests the as yet unpenned 'Munich Years' will be well worth the read.